-There’s No Such Thing as a British Accent (And Other Things I’ve Learned from Living in Scotland for Twenty Five Years)
+There’s No Such Thing as a British Accent (And Other Things I’ve Learned from Living in Scotland for Thirty Years)

 Britain is not England

 For a long time something that has perturbed me, just a little, is hearing people say he (or she) “has a British Accent”.

 Well folks, I am here to inform you that there is no such thing as a British Accent.